Natural Remedies for Osteoarthritis or Joint Pain Treatments?

 Epsom salt baths can provide allover relief, especially for joint pain.
 The magnesium in Epsom salt may help with inflammation and pain.
 You can buy Epsom salt from a drugstore.
 These baths are safe enough to take as often as you’d like for 30 minutes at a time.

-The following spices all contain antioxidant and anti-inflammatory properties:
+The following remedies all contain antioxidant and anti-inflammatory properties:

 - Ginger: Pain reducers – This innocuous herb/spice has been proven to aid swelling and inflammation of the joints.
 It also has the ability to block COX-2, which is a chemical in the body that causes pain.